SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 ### 4. Scan images for known vulnerabilities

 Using trivy to scan images in applications and infra namespaces and define if the images has CVE-2021-28831 and/or CVE-2016-9841 vulnerabilities.
-Scale down those Deployments to zero if you will find something.
+Scale down those Deployments to 0 if you will find something.

 Getting images:
 ```